 - Do a final confirmation of your moving arrangements with the moving company and whoever is helping you move.

 - Defrost refrigerators and freezers at least 24 hours before your move.

-- Wash all bedding and towels, and pack into a box or storage container that you can easily access.
+- Wash all bedding and towels, and pack into a box or storage container that’s easily accessible.

-- Disassemble any remaining furniture, and move corresponding hardware into labeled baggies.
+- Disassemble any remaining furniture, and pack corresponding hardware.

 - Donate any canned goods or nonperishable food items you don’t plan to take with you to your local food shelter.

-- Place carpet, floor, and door frame protectors throughout your home to prep for moving items out.
+- Place carpet, floor, and door frame protectors throughout your home to prep for moving items.

-- When loading items into a moving truck, put heavy, large items (i.e., furniture and appliances) toward the back of the truck and bottom of stacks with small, light items toward the front of the truck and top of stacks.
+- When loading items into a moving truck, put heavy, large items like furniture and appliances toward the back of the truck or as a base for stacks.
+Place small, light items toward the front of the truck and on top of stacks.

-- Do a final walkthrough with your landlord or real estate agent and return any keys (Note: If you can’t do a final walkthrough, take photos of the home to prove that you left it empty and clean).
+- Do a final walkthrough with your landlord or real estate agent to return any keys.
+If you can’t do a final walkthrough, take photos of your rental to prove that you left it empty and clean.

-- Make sure all windows are closed, lights are off, the heater/air conditioner is off or on a neutral setting, and doors are locked before you leave your old home.
+- Make sure all windows are closed, lights are off, the heater/air conditioner is off or set on neutral, and doors are locked before you leave.

 - Before your professional movers leave, sign the bill of lading/inventory list to keep a copy for your records.